Qutrits for physics at the LHC: Results

 \subsubsection{Majorana encoding}

-A qutrit state $\ket{\psi}$ is obtained from four arbitrarily chosen angles, $\theta_1$ = $\frac{\pi}{2}$, $\theta_2$ = $\frac{\pi}{4}$, $\phi_1$ = $\frac{2\pi}{3}$ and $\phi_2$ = $\frac{3\pi}{4}$, according to Eq.~(\ref{eq:encodingM}),
+A qutrit state $\ket{\psi}$ is obtained from four arbitrarily chosen angles, $\theta_1$ = $\frac{\pi}{2}$, $\theta_2$ = $\frac{\pi}{4}$, $\phi_1$ = $\frac{3\pi}{2}$ and $\phi_2$ = $\frac{4\pi}{3}$, according to Eq.~(\ref{eq:encodingM}),

 In the context of qutrit-based PennyLane circuits, the initial state is equivalent to the computational basis state $\ket{0}$, which is the basis state $\ket{-1}$ in the Majorana representation.
-To convert this state into a unitary operator, where the Majorana state coincides with the value of the first column and therefore allows this operator to be used to apply the initial encoding, the $QR$ decomposition method (see details in Ref.~\cite{QR}), are applied.
+To convert this state into a unitary operator, where the Majorana state coincides with the value of the first column and therefore allows this operator to be used to apply the initial encoding, the $QR$ decomposition method~\cite{QR} is applied.
 The $QR$ decomposition for a square matrix $A$ is given by

 where $Q$ is an orthogonal and unitary matrix ($Q^TQ = I$) and $R$ is an upper triangular matrix.
 This process gives rise to a unitary operator, with the initial state encoded in the first column,